-All funds are managed by the trustee of the Plan.
-The assets are maintained under the ERISA guidelines and guidelines provided by the Company.
+Except for its investment contract with an insurance company (Note 5), the funds are managed by the trustee of the Plan.
+The investments are maintained under the ERISA guidelines and guidelines provided by the Company.

 The following investments individually represent 5 percent or more of the Plan's net assets available for benefits.